 “Our work in the Middle East and other countries has been ongoing and has targeted refugees who come from all backgrounds,” says Chris Dudley, Disaster Services Response Director.
 “Some are fleeing ISIS because of their faith, while others are trying to get away from desperate circumstances in refugee camps that are overcrowded.”

 Late last week, the death of Aylan Kurdi, a 3-year-old boy who washed ashore after his family’s boat sank off the coast of Turkey, brought international attention to the desperate measures many refugees will take to find safety.

-According to Clark and Dudley, the crisis will be ongoing for months, if not years, to come.
+According to Dudley, the crisis will be ongoing for months, if not years, to come.
 Because of the atrocities many refugees have experienced, treating each refugee with the utmost respect will be how Convoy of Hope moves forward to bring them help and hope.